PROJECT VISION

 • 100% of electricity sourced from renewable sources in FY22 across our group managed portfolio

-The project has been designed and is being built in accordance with the current legislative requirements and best practice accounting for the current Regional Flood Model and includes measures to mitigate the impacts of flooding.
+The project has been designed and is being built to exceed the current legislative requirements and best practice accounting for the current Regional Flood Model and includes measures to mitigate the impacts of flooding.

 Features include elevated building entrances, two types of flood barriers, watertight basement walls, limited openings and no service penetrations.